GregFinzer/KellermanSoftware-Serialization/README.md

 ```
 # Features
 * Serialize and deserialize objects without the BinaryFormatter or JSON.NET.
 Classes do not need to be marked as serializable
-* Compress bytes or files using MiniLZO compression
+* Compress bytes or files using GZip, Deflate, or MiniLZO compression
 * Encrypt strings, files, or bytes using AES Encryption

 # Getting Started